Anand (actor): Legal issues

-In 2000, the actor was involved in drunk driving hit and run case, where he hit a police officer who had tried to stop him.
-The police officer, Ramachandran, subsequently succumbed to his injuries and the actor faced a murder charge.
+In 2000, the actor was involved in a drunk driving hit-and-run case, where he hit a police officer who had tried to stop him.
+The police officer, Ramachandran, subsequently died due to his injuries and the actor faced a murder charge.
 The actor made a financial settlement with the victim's family.
-Later he was acquitted, and was found innocent.
+Later he was acquitted.

 His house in Uthandi, Chennai was burgled in 2008 and the actor cited that it was an "inside job".